lucy-sha512/archethic-docs/docs/learn/arch_consensus.md

 id: arch-consensus
 title: ARCH consensus
 ---
-Atomic Rotating Commitment Heuristic, `ARCH` is the mechanism behind which Arch Ethic Blockchain achieves Consensus while validating a transaction.
+Atomic Rotating Commitment Heuristic, `ARCH` is the mechanism behind which Archethic Blockchain achieves Consensus while validating a transaction.
 *  Security: Each transaction is automatically validated, meaning that during validation, there is either acceptance or refusal.
 *  Data Consistency: Heuristic algorithms store transactions in a distributed manner while guaranteeing access to the most recent write and maximum availability.
 * Fault Tolerance: Node election for storage and validation is constantly changing, eliminating the possibility of network dominance by one or more parties.